ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ## General Prerequisites
 You should have physical access to the testbed machines, as well as the ability to SSH into them.
 The phyical access to middlebox machines is requried to change BIOS settings and reboot the machines.
 The SSH access is required to run the experiments and collect the results.
 The following configurations should be applied to machines hosting middleboxes (MB-1 and MB-2).

+This experiment requires 30 human minutes and 4 compute hours to finish.

 ### BIOS Configuration
 1. Disable hyperthreading.